-In 1996 an English engineer, Frederick Philip Selwyn, patented a ‘fluid pressure amplifier’ which differed in many ways to the contemporary ram pump technology by the development of a Venturi Effect waste valve.
+In 1996 an English engineer, Frederick Philip Selwyn, patented a ‘fluid pressure amplifier’ which differed in many ways to the contemporary hydraulic ram pump technology by the development of a Venturi Effect waste valve.

 This Venturi Valve uses the low pressure generated by high velocity water flow around a curve-shaped elastomeric valve (with low pressure loss) enabling rapid closure and with a relatively small cross sectional area and low weight.
 The Venturi Valve is configured as a ring section positioned around the supply inlet of the pump with the delivery outlet of the pump being directly in line.
 This allows the pump structure to be concentric and therefore inherently strong.
 Upon closure of the valve, it permits efficient water delivery by acting in line with the supply via a second smaller venturi effect delivery non return valve.
 The elastomeric material and operation of these valves also allows them to self-return without weight or spring assistance.

-The unique technology and design dramatically reduces the weight and number of components required - as well as providing an overall improvement in efficiency compared to traditional ram pumps.
+The unique technology and design dramatically reduces the weight and number of components required - as well as providing an overall improvement in efficiency compared to a traditional hydraulic ram pump.

 Inside the Papa Hydraulic Ram Pump